vqalves/timed-dictionary/README.md

 expectedDuration | How many milliseconds each value should be kept in the dictionary.
 If null, the structure will keep all records until they are manually removed.
 Default: null maximumSize | Maximum amount of keys allowed at a time.
 When the limit is reached, no new keys will be added and new keys will always execute the evaluation function.
 If null, there will be no limits to the dictionary size.
 Default: null extendTimeConfiguration | Allows the increase of each object lifetime inside the dictionary by X milliseconds, up to Y milliseconds, everytime the value is retrieved.
 If null, the object lifetime will obey the `expectedDuration` configuration.
+Default: null onRemoved | Callback called whenever a value is removed from the dictionary, either by timeout or manually.
+Called only once per value.
 Default: null

 ## Usage
 ### General example